tonybeltramelli/Taco-DSL/README.md

 			A "GREEN"
 			A "OTHER" [input]

-		Q* "How much do you like the canteen's coffee ?"
+		Q* "How much do you like this language ?"
 [1-10,1]

 	page